MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-timer-control-case-form-track-time-against-sla.md

 Add a timer control to an service-level agreement (SLA) enabled entity form to help users gauge the amount of time they have to complete a task as specified in the SLA.
 The timer control displays count-down timers that show the current status and time remaining for the configured SLA KPIs.

-## Add an SLA timer to an SLA-enabled entity
+## Add a SLA timer to a SLA-enabled entity

 After you've configured the SLA KPIs, SLAs, and SLA items for an entity, you can add the SLA Timer control to display the SLA KPIs that are configured for the entity.
 You can customize the views to filter the KPIs and display only the relevant KPIs to agents.
 Some of the KPIs that agents can see include the different stages that KPIs go through.